 What is Naked in Motion™?

 Naked in Motion is an organization that seeks to provide safe, inclusive spaces where people can exercise in the nude.
-NiM offers Naked!
-Yoga and Pilates classes in New York City to encourage body positivity and offer participants a unique experience of freedom.
-However, it’s about so much more than just getting naked in front of strangers.
-It’s an immersion in a counter-cultural social movement that challenges three important aspects of the status quo: a society that tells us our naked bodies are shameful; media imagery that says only certain kinds of bodies are beautiful; and a patriarchal culture that values whiteness, heteronormativity, and cisnormativity.
+We offer Naked!
+Yoga and Pilates classes in New York City and Boston to encourage body-positivity and offer participants a unique experience of freedom.
+However, it’s not just about getting Naked! in front of strangers.
+It’s an immersion in a social movement that challenges the status quo and enforces consent culture and feminist principles.
+We’re questioning a society that tells us our naked bodies are inherently shameful; media imagery that displays only certain kinds of bodies; and a patriarchal culture that values whiteness, cisnormativity, and heteronormativity.
+We’re even redefining the very definition of “nudity” by giving women and trans folk the option to wear bottoms in the name of equity (scroll down for details).
+This isn’t your average nudist club; it’s a rebellious way of moving in the spirit of personal and social change.

 Your body, just as it is right now, is awesome and deserves care and love.
 Not the body you used to have or the one you hope to achieve, but the one you’re in right this moment.
 And if you are trying to change parts of your body, that’s okay too, but we think that change will happen most effectively with an attitude of self-compassion, rather than the typical self-judgement we often adopt when trying to meet “fitness goals” in this modern age of exercise fanaticism.

-It is our hope that people will find our classes to be liberating experiences where they can shed their clothes, their worries about what they should look like, and the criticisms they face daily and open up their mind to the possibility of self-acceptance.
-We encourage people to observe the body they brought with them to class, accept what they’re working with, and learn to love and appreciate it for all the ways in which it supports them.
+It is our hope that people will find our classes to be liberating experiences where they can shed their clothes, their worries about what they should look like, and the criticisms they face daily to make space for self-acceptance.
+We encourage people to observe the body they brought with them to class, accept what they’re working with, and learn to love and appreciate their body for all the ways in which it supports them.

 The mission: Why are women and